Commercial content | 18+ | T&C's Apply

 Other notable ex Stevenage players include Efe Sodje, who represented Nigeria at a World Cup, and Sam Sodje who has also played international football for Nigeria.

-The current Stevenage manager is Darren Sarll.
-Sarll took the Stevenage manager job in February 2016, replacing Teddy Sheringham.
+The current Stevenage manager is Dino Maamria.
+Maamria took the Stevenage manager job in March 2018, replacing Darren Sarll.

 The longest serving man in Stevenage manager history is Paul Fairclough.
 Fairclough managed the club for 358 matches between 1990 and 1998.